QubesOS/qubes-posts/2019-03-24-tor-onion-services-no-longer-maintained.md

 Update (2019-03-25)
 -------------------

-[Unman] has has generously agreed to bring the Qubes Tor onion services back and maintain them.
+[Unman] has generously agreed to bring the Qubes Tor onion services back and maintain them.
 He has considerable experience in hosting and infrastructure management, including running onion services.
 He is working on it now.
 We'll have another update for you soon.
 Thank you,